-At times, finding relief from life stress can be a struggle for all of us.
-The tools and resources listed below can help you identify specific strategies to reduce your stress and minimize the impact it has on your life.
+Getting relief from stress is a struggle at times for all of us.
+The tools and resources listed below can help you identify specific strategies to reduce your stress and the impact it has on your life.

 Dive deeper into this theme with these self help tools.